lkodinsson/IngenuityTTRPG/Appendix/Conditions.md

 #### Poison

 Poison is a condition that has a numerical value and a trigger duration.
-At the end of each trigger duration that a character is poisoned, they must make a fortitude check to resist the poison.
-If no difficulty or trigger duration are specified, they are assumed to be 15 (moderate) and one day.
-The result of the fortitude check determines how the poison progresses:
+At the end of each trigger duration that a character is poisoned, they use their fortitude to resist the poison.
+If no difficulty or trigger duration are specified, they are assumed to be 6 (moderate) and one day.
+The result of the resist determines how the poison progresses:

-***Critical:*** Lose no health, and reduce the poison value by 1.
-***Success:*** Lose health equal to half of the poison value (rounded up), then reduce the poison value by 1.
+***Success:*** Lose health equal to the poison value minus 1, then reduce the poison value by 1.
-***Graze:*** Lose health equal to the poison value, then reduce the poison value by 1.
+***Failure:*** Lose health equal to the poison value, then reduce the poison value by 1.
-***Failure:*** Lose health equal to the poison value, but do not reduce the poison value.

 ---